 The transmitter coil is located opposite and parallel to the receiver coil.
+The distance between the transmitter and receiver (aperture) is typically 2" - 4" (51-162 mm) greater than the maximum burden depth of the processed material.
 Strong, yet lightweight, molded fiberglass is used for applications that do not have vibrating or moving metal objects nearby.
-A shielded version maybe recommended if additional protection from electromagnetic interference is required.
+A shielded version may be recommended if additional protection from electromagnetic interference is required.